kanglicheng/code-school/full-stack-project/proposal/full-stack-project-proposal.md

 - `wireframes`

-Links to wireframes of your application's UI views.
 Each wireframe should be a basic representation of the layout and information presented in a view.
 Since you will certainly use nested React components, clearly indicate the hierarchy in your wireframes.
 We should be able to see every view of your website using your wireframes, and how each view is reached.

 **NB**: Your wireframes will be viewed not only by yourself and the App Academy staff, but potentially future employers.
 If you are going to use pen and